 Use software that saves you time

 Automating repetitive tasks that keep you glued to your computer screen is one of the smartest ways to cut down on screen time.
-Zapier integrations, for example, can save you up to 10 hours per week by taking over tasks such as posting content to social media pages; creating email lists; and sending messages.
-OCR PDF editors like PDFpen eliminate hours of manual data entry by turning photos and scans into digital, editable text.
-And TextExpander helps you communicate faster with less typing.
+Zapier integrations can save you up to 10 hours per week by taking over your repetitive tasks.
+TextExpander can save you up to 31 hours a month by helping you communicate faster with less typing.

 Balance screen time with low tech